 Led by "The President's Own" United States Marine Band, members of local choirs and vocal groups will help guests sing along to some of the season's best tunes including "Silent Night," which closes out the night with a guided candlelight processional.
 You'll enjoy singing Christmas carols and Hanukkah songs alike at this annual event, which is free to attend and does not require advanced reservations.

-On December 8, 2018, you can bring the whole family to catch the Christmas spirit at the Holiday Parade and Festival in Leesburg, Virginia, which kicks off on King Street at 6 p.m. this year.
+On December 7, 2019, bring the whole family to catch the Christmas spirit at the Holiday Parade and Festival in Leesburg, Virginia, which kicks off on King Street at 6 p.m. this year.
 Featuring local musicians, seasonal floats, Santa Claus, and various dance and performance troupes from around the area, the annual parade will start at Ida Lee Drive and proceed down King Street to Fairfax Street.

 Similar to but smaller than the Alexandria Boat Parade, the Annapolis Christmas Lights Boat Parade features dozens of private boats showing off their Christmas decor in the Annapolis Harbor.

-The Eastport Yach Club Parade of Lights will take place on Saturday, December 8, 2018, from 6 to 8 p.m. in the Harbor near the Spa Creek Bridge.
-You can watch from various viewing spots along the waterfront completely free of charge, and several restaurants in the area will be open during the event.
+The Eastport Yach Club Parade of Lights is always on the second Saturday of December in the Harbor near the Spa Creek Bridge.
+Watch from various viewing spots along the waterfront completely free of charge, and several restaurants in the area will be open during the event.

-Each year on Christmas Eve, you can catch one of the most unusual holiday events of the year on the Potomac River between Old Town Alexandria, Virginia, and the waterfront of Washington, D.C.
+Each year on Christmas Eve, catch one of the most unusual holiday events of the year on the Potomac River between Old Town Alexandria, Virginia, and the waterfront of Washington, D.C.

 Known as Waterskiing Santa, this annual event features the Christmas patriarch gliding across the water along with flying elves, a jet ski-riding Grinch, Frosty the Snowman, and other Christmas characters.
 Also featuring a sing-along and various treats on either side of the Potomac River, this annual event is sure to put a smile on your face on the day before Christmas.